razorenstein/CryptoWalletSystem/README.md

   <li>
     <strong>Wallet Service</strong>: This service handles user wallets, offering full CRUD operations on wallets and assets.
     It calculates the total value of a wallet or aggregate value across multiple wallets by fetching asset rates data from the Rate Service.

+    User can create a wallet (default amount of posible wallets per users is 1 but it's configurable in config file).
+    After User creates a wallet he can Add assets, remove assets, rebalance them, get their wallet actual amounts in a specific currency and more.
+    Notice that a supported Asset Ids and currencies list are available also as endpoints.
   </li>
   <li>
     <strong>Rate Service</strong>: This service integrates seamlessly with the external CoinGecko API to fetch current cryptocurrency rates.